 Check his websites to find elaborate descriptions of his teachings, articles, presentations, tweets and a weblog.
 More (in Dutch)...

 Handouts will be available after class.
 Ask for login data.

-At our first meeting, students receive an assignment, to be finished by the end of the week.
+At the first meeting, students receive three short writing assignments (with deadlines at midnight Monday, Tuesday and Thursday), and one big overall assignment, to be finished by the end of the week.

 Assuming that art is to be defined historically (Levinson) and that autonomous art is a moral practice, the current rise of seemingly immoral works of art where fish or people are maltreated for the mere sake of aesthetic appreciation confronts us with a dilemma.
 Either these "works" or events cannot be art on account of their immorality, or they are art and their immorality has a different status.
 In the latter case they seem something radically new, a new art form.
 I discuss this issue, address examples of such "immoral" art, and argue that indeed they are best understood as a new art form: implication art.

 Levinson's historical definition looks to the past to assess the artisticity of present art, but how should one deal with the radically new?
 To argue for the conclusion that implication art is new art, Levinson's historical definition is to be supplemented with a means to recognise art which apparently cannot be understood in light of preceding works.
 I approach the current cases of implication art as samples of a procedure of which I establish the artistic fruition by identifying artistically meritorious works complying with it.
 The procedure involves the introduction of material into art that has previously been viewed as unavailable for art for moral reasons.
 The inclusion comes with high psychological demands on the audience.